alvinluo-tech/PulseLink/README.md

 - **Take/Miss Tracking**: Record medication adherence
 - **Medication Details**: Dosage, timing, and medication name tracking

+### 👥 Senior Account Management
+- **Create Senior Account**: Creating a senior auto-links the creator; shows a success snackbar and returns to the caregiver home for viewing linked seniors.
+- **Manage Seniors (Created List)**: Displays only the seniors that you created (`creatorId`).
+- **Link Senior Account**: Link an existing senior by ID; prevents duplicate links and stores multiple caregivers via `caregiverIds`.
+- **Copy Senior ID**: One-click copy button next to the ID in the created seniors list.

 ### 🤖 AI Voice Assistant
 - **Conversational Interface**: Chat-based interaction for health queries
 - **Voice Input Support**: Speak to ask questions